 Why do I need to take a language placement exam?

-Beginning in fall 2010, all entering undergraduate students are required to take a foreign language placement test to complete their new student registration.
-This is part of a new foreign language proficiency requirement for all Bachelor of Arts degree candidates in Bellarmine College.
+All entering undergraduate students for the Bellarmine College of Arts and Sciences with language background are required to take a foreign language placement test to complete their new student registration.
 Please click here for more information about the foreign language requirement.

 Do I still need to take a placement exam if I already have or am waiting for AP, IB, or CLEP scores?

 YES!
-All entering students must take the WebCAPE online placement exam.
+All entering students with language background experience must take the WebCAPE online placement exam.
 However, your AP, IB, or CLEP scores may be sufficient to satisfy the foreign language requirement.

 Do I still need to take a placement exam if I only had very little of the language?

 YES!
 Our foreign language faculty will use the results of this test to determine your appropriate placement should you choose to study foreign language at Bellarmine.
-The WebCAPE is also used to determine whether you are eligible to take the STAMP (Standards-based Measurement of Proficiency) test to demonstrate proficiency in a foreign language and satisfy the requirement for BA degree candidates in Bellarmine College.
+The WebCAPE is also used to determine whether you are eligible to take the STAMP (Standards-based Measurement of Proficiency) test to demonstrate proficiency in a foreign language and satisfy the requirement for BA degree candidates in Bellarmine College of Arts and Sciences.

 Do I still need to take a placement exam if I’ve had some French, German, or Spanish, but I don’t feel confident and I want to take the Basic (101) course?

 YES!
 No student with any French, German, or Spanish will be allowed to take basic language course without the placement exam.
-The placement exam will help us determine your level more objectively.
+The placement exam will help us determine your level more objectively, besides you may finish earlier if you take an upper level.

 Do I still need to take a placement exam if I’ve had some French (or German, or Spanish) but I forgot every thing?